zephyrproject-rtos/trusted-firmware-m/docs/configuration/index.rst

     :maxdepth: 1
     :glob:

-    profiles/index
+    build_configuration.rst
+    Profiles <profiles/index>
+    test_configuration.rst

-TF-M is a complex project having many configuration options to adjust project for a user needs.
-A user can select the desired set of services and fine-tune them to user's requirements.
-There are 2 types of configuration options:
+TF-M is highly configurable project with many configuration options to meet a user needs.
+A user can select the desired set of services and fine-tune them to their requirements.
+There are two types of configuration options

+Building configuration
-1. Building : to select which file or component to include into compilation.
+   Specifies which file or component to include into compilation and build.
    These are options, usually used by a build system to enable/disable modules, specify location of external dependency or other selection, global to a project.
 These options shall be considered while adopting TF-M to other build systems.
    In the Base configuration table theses options have *Build* type.

+Component tuning
-2. Component tuning : to adjust a particular parameter to a desired value.
+   To adjust a particular parameter to a desired value.
 Those options are local to a component or externally referenced when components are coupled.
-Usually, such options are located in C header file.
-The Header File Config System has more details about it.
+   Options are in C header file.
+The <Header_configuration> has more details about it.
    In the Base configuration table theses options have *Component* type.

 ..
 Note::
    Originally, TF-M used CMake variables for both building and component tuning purposes.
 It was convenient to have a single system for both building and component's configurations.
-To simplify and improve configurability and better support build systems other than a CMake, TF-M introduced a header file configuration and moved component options into a dedicated config headers.
+To simplify and improve configurability and better support build systems other than a CMake, TF-M introduced a Header configuration and moved component options into a dedicated config headers.

 ****************
 How to configure
 ****************

-The default TF-M build includes the minimum set of components required in any
-project: SPM and a selected platform.
-This is not very useful for any product and desired services shall be enabled by a user.
-There are several independent ways to configure TF-M.
+TF-M Project provides a base build, defined in config_base.cmake.
+It includes SPM and platform code only.
+Starting from the base, users can enable required services and features using several independent methods to configure TF-M.

+Use <Profiles>.
-1. Use profiles.
-There are 4 sets of predefined configurations for a elected use cases, called profiles.
+   There are 4 sets of predefined configurations for a selected use cases, called profiles.
 A user can select a profile by providing -DTFM_PROFILE=<profile file name>.
    Each profiles represented by a pair of configuration files for Building (CMake) options and Component options (.h file)

+Use a custom profile.
-2. A custom profile.
-Another method is to take a profile as a base and manually modify desired options.
+   Another method is to take existing TF-M profile and adjust the desired options manually editing CMake and config header files.
+This is for users familiar with TF-M.

+Use <Kconfig_system>.
-3. Use KConfig system.
-This is recommended method especially for beginners.
+   This method is recommended for beginners.
+Starting from the
+   <base configuration> a user can enable necessary services and options.
    KConfig ensurers that all selected options are consistent and valid.
    This is new in v1.7.0 and it covers only SPM and PSA ervices.
 As an output KConfig produces a pair of configuration files, similar to a profile.

 ..
 Note::